margaretmf/margaretmf.github.io/readingreviews.md

 ### [A Trade War Over History?
 Sort of.
 Why Japan and South Korea are Feuding](https://www.csmonitor.com/Daily/2019/20190809?cmpid=ema:bundle:20190809&id=1093889)
-Ann Scott Tyson and Howard LaFranchi, two staff writers with the Christian Science Monitor, wrote on Japan's and South Korea's trade war, which threatens business globally and increases the divides between the U.S.'s allies in East Asia.
+Ann Scott Tyson and Howard LaFranchi, two staff writers with the Christian Science Monitor, wrote on Japan's and South Korea's trade war, which threatens business globally and increases the tension between the U.S.'s allies in East Asia.
 How did the trade war start?
 The article's writers explain how historical events contributed to the war beginning.

+Narrating how the trade conflict started, the Tyson and LaFranchi report on the need "to look back to at least 1910, when Japan annexed Korea."
+Ever since this historical event, Japan and Korea have fought over trade, and animosity between the two nations has governed their relations.
+The recent export restrictions that Tokyo, Japan has placed on South Korea evolves from past tension; and the restraint on the export of over 1,000 key chemicals, materials, and products to South Korea impacts the manufacturing of technology like smartphone screens and semiconductors.
+The trade war will impact business globally.

+Anticipating readers' interest in the issue, the writers answer the question, "What is the United States doing – or not – to help smooth tensions?"
+The U.S. does not normally intervene the conflict between Japan and South Korea.
+Since this conflict influences the global marketplace, however, will the U.S. respond differently?
+The authors report that the Trump administration is "being particularly hands-off."
+According to government leaders that the authors talked with, the "Trump administration faces a 'much more challenging environment'" as the tradewar impacts global economics and security.

+Further reporting on the U.S.'s role, the writers explain that the country no longer works as a "dominant power" in Asia as it did a decade ago.
+As as the U.S.'s involvement wanes, the two East Asian allies "turn their backs on one another to pursue perceived national interests."
+According to experts, international relations do now show evidence that the U.S. is not dependable, as the two East Asian countries are not growing closer together, and they are rather drifting apart with Japan "looking to Australia" and South Korea "focus[ing] on North Korea."

 <br>